xxalsgh0203/shopping_mall/README.md

 # More function needed for this WebApp
 1. Need to get datas from server, not data.js
 2. Need real cart page.
+3. Need to implement shopping cart page.
+(When we click add to cart button - it item goes into cart - Lets use local storage for it)